accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file and activate NVDA.
 2. Locate the mandatory fields in the document.
 3. With NVDA, use the tab key to activate each field.
-4. Fill in fields with values that are likely to cause input errors (an invalid format for an e-mail address, for example).
+4. Fill in the fields with values that are likely to cause input errors (an invalid format for an e-mail address, for example).
 5. Use the tab key to exit fields or, if the form allows it, to send the form.
-6. For each error message displayed, check that the expected data type and/or format
+6. For each error message displayed, check that the expected data type and/or format is
-    - is indicated by visible text near the field or via an information window;
+    - indicated by visible text near the field or via an information window;
-    - is spoken when the field is activated.
+    - spoken when the field is activated.
 7. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}